kuhumcst/stucco/README.md

 * Function parameters cannot be destructured inline which obfuscates the component APIs somewhat.
 This is one key advantage of a more traditional approach.

 ### What about Re-frame?
 [Re-frame](https://github.com/day8/re-frame) is a great idea that solves many hurdles by totally separating business logic from DOM mutation.
 Unfortunately, it doesn't have a good story when it comes to creating reusable components.
-In fact, the architecture that Re-frame imposes on the developer basically disincentivises components with any kind of internal component state.
+In fact, the architecture that Re-frame imposes on the developer basically disincentivises making components with internal state.
 Re-frame strongly prefers to have all data transformations occur in `subscriptions` or as part of the state machine represented by the graph of Re-frame `events`.
 Components in Re-frame should be as dumb as possible and hook directly into the business logic by emitting events and dereferencing subscriptions.

-Developers that want to use stateful components from a library such as `recap` can still do so in Re-frame (since it's just a thin layer on top of reagent), but doing so is slightly antithetical to Re-frame's overall design.
-On the other hand, Re-frame's concept of putting _all_ application state in a single place has similar benefits to exposing _individual_ component state, albeit in a more coupled and centralised way.
+Developers that want to use stateful components from a library such as `recap` can still do so in Re-frame (since it's just a layer on top of reagent), but doing so is slightly antithetical to Re-frame's overall design.
+On the other hand, Re-frame's concept of putting _all_ application state in a single place does have similar benefits to exposing _individual_ component state, albeit in a more coupled and centralised way.

 Development prerequisites
 -------------------------